LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Platforms.md

 ## Github
 * Some starter code will be delivered by forking [github](https://github.com/) repositories
-* Students will turn in some assignments by providing a link to their repositories
+* Later on in the class students will turn in some assignments by providing a link to their repositories

 ## Slack
 * [Slack](https://slack.com) is a popular messaging tool that is used in the class.
-* TODO: how do you get added to Slack?
+* LaunchCode staff will send out an invitation to the Slack group specific to your class.

 ## Mini-tutorials
 The online course book has mini-tutorials for the students on how to use Canvas and Repl.it.